Exploring the Different Types of Cookware Materials

 Affordable and Widely Available

-Aluminium cookware is generally more affordable than other materials like stainless steel or copper.
+Aluminum cookware is generally more affordable than other materials like stainless steel or copper.
 This makes it accessible to a wide range of cooks, from beginners to professionals, who want quality cookware without a high price tag.

-B. Cons of Aluminium Cookware
+B. Cons of Aluminum Cookware

 Reactivity with Acidic Foods